-You can make it easy for users to find your core Google Apps services by creating custom web addresses—also known as URLs—to each service.
-For example, with a custom address, users can sign in to their Gmail account at mail.yourdomain.com instead of at the longer default address mail.google.com/a/yourdomain.com.
-You can create custom addresses in your primary and secondary domains for core Google Apps services, including Gmail, Google Calendar, Google Sites, and others.
+You can make it easy for users to find your core G Suite services by creating custom web addresses (URL) for each service.
+For example, with a custom address, users can sign in to their Gmail account at mail.yourdomain.com instead of the longer default address mail.google.com/a/yourdomain.com.
+You can create custom addresses in your primary and secondary domains for services, including Gmail, Calendar, Sites, and others.

-- Select the domain you want to update from the drop-down list.
+- (Optional) Select the domain you want to update from the drop-down list.

 - Click I've completed these steps.

-If you see an error message, check the the following:
+If you see an error message, check the following:

 - The custom URL may be in use as a customized Google Sites address.
 For details, see Customize a Google Site address.

 - You entered duplicate URLs.